rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 /*
-📌 Purpose – Defines the phased, documentation-first roadmap for the de-novo branch of the Video Timeline Analyzer.
+📌 Purpose – Defines the phased, documentation-first roadmap for the de-novo-windows branch of the Video Timeline Analyzer.
-🔄 Latest Changes – Clarified backend-only focus; emphasized modular, pipeline-oriented backend and automatic scene detection selection.
+🔄 Latest Changes – Clarified Windows-native focus; removed WSL2/Linux as default; emphasized modular, pipeline-oriented backend and PyTorch-only scene detection.
-🔄 2024-06: Added Windows development branch (de-novo-windows), Hugging Face weights integration, and reproducible download script for TransNetV2 PyTorch weights.
-Documented hardware-agnostic model loading.
+🔄 2024-06: Windows development is now the mainline; Hugging Face weights integration and reproducible download script for TransNetV2 PyTorch weights.
+Documented hardware-agnostic model loading for Windows.
-⚙️ Key Logic – Backend development is prioritized, with modular scene detection (TransNet V2 if CUDA, else PySceneDetect).
+⚙️ Key Logic – Backend development is prioritized, with modular scene detection (TransNet V2, PyTorch-only, hardware-agnostic).
 📂 Expected File Path – docs/ROADMAP.md
-🧠 Reasoning – Ensures a rigorous, reproducible, and maintainable backend foundation before any UI work.
+🧠 Reasoning – Ensures a rigorous, reproducible, and maintainable backend foundation for Windows-native development before any UI work.
 */

-# Project Roadmap (De-Novo Branch)
+# Project Roadmap (De-Novo-Windows Branch)

 ## Overview

-This roadmap defines the phases and milestones for the de-novo branch, focusing on backend development only (no UI yet).
-The goal is a modular, pipeline-oriented backend for scientific video analysis, with automatic selection of the best scene detection method (TransNet V2 if CUDA is available, else PySceneDetect).
+This roadmap defines the phases and milestones for the de-novo-windows branch, focusing on backend development for **Windows-native** environments (no WSL2 or Linux required).
+The goal is a modular, pipeline-oriented backend for scientific video analysis, with PyTorch-only scene detection (TransNet V2).

 **Note:** This project is being developed by a single scientist-developer, with a focus on learning, fun, and leveraging AI/code assistants to minimize manual coding.
 The process is designed to be enjoyable and educational, not just productive.

-## Scene Detection: PyTorch (TransNetV2) Cross-Platform Status
+## Scene Detection: PyTorch (TransNetV2) Windows-Native Status

 **Current State:**
 - Scene detection now uses the PyTorch implementation of TransNetV2, with official weights published on Hugging Face ([link](https://huggingface.co/ByteDance/shot2story/blob/ff853c571fd92eb4e0c5713e27f2a323ac903f67/transnetv2-pytorch-weights.pth)).
-- The pipeline is fully cross-platform: works natively on Windows, WSL2, and Linux, with automatic hardware detection (CPU or GPU).
+- The pipeline is fully Windows-native: works on Windows (CPU or GPU), with automatic hardware detection.
-- No TensorFlow or CUDA setup is required for scene detection.
+- No TensorFlow, CUDA setup, or WSL2 is required for scene detection.
 The only requirement is PyTorch (CPU or GPU) and the weights file.
 - The weights are not committed to the repository.
 Instead, use the reproducible script at `src/scene_detection/download_transnetv2_weights.py` to download them automatically.
 - The codebase uses hardware-agnostic loading:
   ```python